About Vaudeville Hippie.

 This is the place where I will share my own handmade gifts, art and craft, alongside my favourite finds on the internet.

 Vaudeville Hippie was set up in 2013 by Steve, my partner, and I. It is an alter ego if you like and at the time, perfectly summed up our joint interest of vaudeville entertainment with the hippie festival aesthetic.
-Therefore, back then, we focused on creating a range of handmade gifts and accessories for all the boho hippies at heart.

 Even in the early days of Vaudeville Hippie, I had a burning ambition to make dolls.
 Incorporating the human figure was a recurring theme in my earlier work when I studied Contemporary Textile Practise for my degree.
 The course really suited my diverse interest in artistic disciplines.
 This enabled me to explore different a variety of materials, colours, textures and techniques.
 With this in mind, it seemed a natural progression to become a doll maker.